Fraunhofer-ITMP/kgg/README.md

 *Input: A list of desired entities i.e., protein, drug, etc.  :::: Output: A sub-graph with input entities and their 1st neighbors*

     filter_graph(mainGraph,list_of_entities)

+10. Get drugs (FDA approved + clinical trials) and associated diseases for proteins

+*Input: A list HGNC symbols  :::: Output: A dataframe of drugs diseases*

+    getDrugsforProteins(protein_list)